ddavila0/analytics_tools/models/doc/algorithm_short.md

 deletion policies: "every dataset gets removed after 1,2 and 3 weeks of not being used"

-The algorithm will perform independent iterations, throught the policy range, of the following 3 steps:
+The algorithm will execute independent iterations, throught the policy range and perform the following 3 steps at each iteration:

 **Step 1**.
 For each week on **weeks_df**, calculate the *workingset size* and the set of datasets *freed* from disk and *recalled* form tape.